 Keep Your Feet Under You With These Tips

-When snowflakes or freezing rain fall, so do people and the falls can be serious.
+When snowflakes and freezing rain fall, so do people and the falls can be dangerous.

 • Wear footwear that fits properly.

 • Use the closures of footwear to get a secure fit.

 • Wear footwear that supplies traction.
 Rubber remains grippy in colder temperatures, while polyurethane gets harder and more slippery on ice in colder temperatures.
 Shoes with leather soles are among the most slippery.

 • Use commercial products to melt ice and increase grip on driveways, walks and stairs.